 Drought, excess precipitation, hail, frost & more – year after year, crop yields in wider regions of the globe are being affected by increased pressure from climate risks.

-Our parametric approach to crop yield
+Our parametric approach

 From North America to Europe, Africa and Asia, the effect of climate risks on crop yields is as widespread as it is complex, combining hydrologic and biophysical consequences.